 '''

-IC50, a value in the column ‘standard_type’, is filtered out to make our dataset uniform so that we do not have a mixture of varying biotype units.
+IC50, a value in the column 'standard_type', is filtered out to make our dataset uniform, and we do not have a mixture of varying biotype units.
 So, we will only use the data with the biotype unit as IC50.

-Some of the fields present in the data which is of importance to us are:
+Some of the important fields in this dataset are:

-We try to analyze raw data by various techniques.
-So, we draw a histogram of the DataFrame to see the distribution of values.
-We see that srcid is left-skewed while standardflag is right-skewed.
+Let's analyze this dataset through various visualization techniques.
+We will start with the histogram of the DataFrame to see the distribution of values.
+The histogram plot shows that srcid is left-skewed while standardflag is right-skewed.

 import matplotlib.pyplot as plt